roychian/FP/README.md

 ## 3)training record
 You can add record,output your record and sort it here.
-After input the record,we will give you feedback about you training intensity and training frequency.
+After input the record,we will give you feedback about your training intensity and training frequency.
 You can sort your data with the six class of movement.

 ## 4)bucket list